 Poor oral health.
 If your oral health habits are questionable, gum recession may be a result of periodontitis.

 Do not worry.
 No matter what caused your gum recession, there is a treatment.

 Receding Gums Treatment

-If you are only mildly affected by receding gums, that's great!
-Catching it early means that you likely won't require professional treatment to fix it.
+If you are only mildly affected by receding gums, that is great!
+Catching it early means that you likely will not require professional treatment to fix it.
 Your dentist will help you identify the cause and will instruct you in how to address it.
-You may have to re-evaluate your flossing habits, get a mouth guard and buy a different toothbrush, such as the Colgate ® Slimsoft Gum Care toothbrush.
+You may have to re-evaluate your flossing habits, get a mouth guard and buy a different toothbrush.